GP2P/FarmSimulator-RL/README.md

 Developed with Unreal Engine 5.
 Using art assets from the Unreal Marketplace.
 Styled using the [Gamemakin UE5 Style Guide](https://github.com/Allar/ue5-style-guide)

+**Note:** The Reinforcement Learning part of this project does not work on macOS.
+This is a limitation of the Learning Agents beta plugin in UE5.3

 ## AI System

 ### Features